d4shm1r/programming-blazor-webapp/Week 1/Day 3 Understanding Blazor basics.md

 - Pages/ – The meat of your app: each .razor file is a mini web page/component.

-- Shared/ – If you’re reusing UI elements (like navbars or headers), they go here.
+- Layout/ – If you’re reusing UI elements (like navbars or headers), they go here.

 - wwwroot/ – It’s your “public” folder.
 Drop in images, JavaScript, CSS, etc.

-> Verify that you have these files in your project and then we can continue to the next material [Day 4 Create simple component](https://github.com/d4shm1r/programming-blazor-webapp/blob/main/Week%201/Day%204%20Create%20simple%20component.md)